• Facebook

 Bowls of ingredients including lime juice, vegetables and seasonings, and cans of tuna.

 The main components of this recipe include tuna, avocado, red onion, cucumber and cilantro.
-The dressing is made with lime juice, olive oil, cumin, chili powder, salt and pepper.
+The dressing is made with lime juice, olive oil, cumin, chili powder, salt and black pepper.

 This recipe starts with canned tuna, which is drained and flaked in a bowl.
 Mix the tuna with avocado, thinly sliced red onion, cucumber and cilantro and red onion to form the base of the salad.
 A simple lime dressing goes over the top, then the final step is to toss, eat and enjoy!